-Klarion approaches Etrigan for protection from the Elders, and later tries to control him, for which Etrigan banishes him to the mystical prison, the Beyond Region.
-He escapes his banishment and seeks revenge on Jason Blood by creating a spirit double that seeks to destroy Blood and take his life for its own.
+Klarion approaches Etrigan for protection from the Elders, and later tries to control him, for which Etrigan banishes him to a mystical prison, the Beyond Region.
+He escapes his banishment and seeks revenge on Jason Blood by creating a spirit double that will destroy Blood and take his life for its own.
 Though his doppelgänger briefly succeeds in defeating Etrigan, he returns and Klarion is banished again.

 In the Claws of Demons

 Escaping once again, Klarion approaches the leader of the Delphi Institute, and offers magical assistance to allow Pound to walk again, all as part of a scheme to lure Etrigan into the open to seek revenge.
-When Etrigan and Wonder Woman travel to an alternate dimension to rescue Etta Candy, the sacrifice in Klarion's black mass, Klarion snaps the bond between Etrigan and Randu Singh, attempting to trap him.
+When Etrigan and Wonder Woman travel to an alternate dimension to rescue Etta Candy, who is the sacrifice in Klarion's black mass, Klarion snaps the bond between Etrigan and Randu Singh in an effort to trap him.
 When Etrigan escapes Klarion enslaves him, and directs him against Wonder Woman.
 Etrigan resists and attacks Klarion, who quickly vanishes, undoing his spells as he goes.

 Klarion returns to Gotham and insinuates himself into the life of the DA Richard Jaynes.
 He impersonates the man to take over the trial of Singh and Glenda Mark, who have been accused of Jason Blood's murder.
 He uses his powers to force the judge to immediately convict the pair and sentence them to death.
 He flees when Blood arrives and derails the trial, and returns to find that Teekl has killed Jaynes' wife.
 He allows her to also kill Jaynes, and the pair flee.